kandekore/WordpressSharepointFetch/README.md

 Create a Client Secret in Azure AD

-Set API Permissions in Azure AD
+Set API Permissions Sites.Read.All & Files.Read.All in Azure AD Microsoft Graph API.
+These permissions need to be consented to by an administrator during the Azure App Registration process.

 Add credentials to plugin settings page